 Print out a copy of this page for taking notes while you follow the instructions.

-Using the Archival Research Catalog (ARC)
+Using the National Archives Catalog

 - Begin by brainstorming a list of terms related to your topic.
 (For example, if your topic is the building of the Panama Canal, you might include the following terms on your list: Panama Canal, Panama, Theodore Roosevelt, canal zone, etc.) Write your list here:

-- Go to the ARC Basic Search, and place your curser in the keyword box.
+- Go to the Basic Search, and place your curser in the keyword box.
 Enter a topic term from the list you made above.

 (Please note that you can search more than one topic at the same time by using Boolean operators such as: AND, OR, and NOT between the search terms.
 You may limit your search anywhere from 100 hits or up to 2000 hits.
 You may filter your search by selecting any of the filter options: If you are specifically interested in locating images of documents related to your topic, the results will indicate if a digital copy is available.
 If you select the box "Descriptions of Archival Materials linked to digital copies" box, then thumbnail images and their item level descriptions will result.
 If you choose not to select the "Descriptions of Archival materials linked to digital copies" box , results will appear with a link to any available digital copies.
 If you wish to search for materials by location, select that location in the location scroll box.
 If you wish to search for materials by type, select that type in type scroll box.
 You may also wish to search by adding dates in the date filter box.
 Because all the records have dates and many dates ranges are very broad, you should always use other filters with a date filter.
-For more information on these tools, click on the ARC help link located on the ARC main page.)
+For more information on these tools, click onthe National Archives Catalog help link located on the catalog's main page.)

 - Press the "Go" button.
-If your search term was found in the ARC database, the search results will indicate the number of hits retrieved and then the results will be listed 10 per page.
-Please note that "hits retrieved" refers only entries in the ARC database and does not include all the archival holdings of the National Archives.
+If your search term was found in the catalog's database, the search results will indicate the number of hits retrieved and then the results will be listed 10 per page.
+Please note that "hits retrieved" refers only entries in the database and does not include all the archival holdings of the National Archives.

 If records are found, go to D below.